PeterKamphuis/pyFAT-astro/docs/source/advanced.rst

   The boundaries that the rotation curve needs to remain within.
 Too small boundaries can lead to FAT not finding a a succesfull model.
   Given as min,max for the three areas of the fit: the central part, the approaching side warp, the receding side warp.

+**sbr_input_boundary**

+    *list, optional, default = [[0., 0.], [0., 0.], [0., 0.]]*

+    The boundaries that the surface brightness profile needs to remain within.
+Too small boundaries can lead to FAT not finding a a succesfull model.
+    Given as min,max for the three areas of the fit: the central part, the approaching side warp, the receding side warp.

 Individual Keywords